 The island that made Paul Gauguin and Jacques Brel stay for eternity, will win your heart from the moment you touch down in one of its deep valleys.
 Hiva Oa really feels like the end of the line, simple and beautiful as life should be.
 Saddle up on horseback, put on your hiking shoes or put that 4X4 into first gear – there are so many surprises just waiting for you to discover.
 I first visited Hiva Oa while backpacking across the South Pacific Islands in 2016 and have since returned for a second visit.
-Here’s a sample 5 days in Hiva Oa itinerary to help you plan your own adventure in paradise.
+Here’s a sample Hiva Oa itinerary to help you plan your own adventure in paradise.